Jaslynnn/ID-ASG2/README.md

   - This was the video I referenced to do the horizontal scrolling bar

 ### Content
-All of it was written by me
+All of it was written by me except for the data retrieved by the api.
 ### Media
-- The images used in this site were obtained from
+The images used in this site were obtained from

 - Cool liquid background - https://pikbest.com/free-backgrounds/banner.html